-PLAN OF FINANCING
+PLAN OF FINANCING/PLAN OF REFUNDING

-Proceeds of the Bonds will be used to: (i) purchase municipal Bonds from New Hampshire Governmental Units, (ii) deposit additional moneys in the Reserve Fund securing the Bonds, and (iii) pay certain costs of issuance with respect thereto.
+Proceeds of the Bonds will be used to: (i) purchase municipal Bonds from New Hampshire Governmental Units, (ii) make a deposit into an escrow account established for the refunding of certain bonds issued by the Bank pursuant to the 1978 Resolution, and (iii) pay certain costs of issuance with respect thereto.
+The bonds of the Bank to be refunded by the issuance of the Bonds are set forth in "Appendix F- Summary of Bonds Refunded".